What is the Fasting Mimicking Diet?

 The lead researcher for the FMD, Valter Longo advises “not to do FMD at home” and I repeat that warning here.
 Don’t do this if you have any health issues.
 If in any doubt do consult with a trusted medical practitioner.
 That said, this guide will provide you with everything that *I* did to prepare for my first FMD cycle and what I learned from my first cycle.

-There is a commercial product named ‘ProLon’ available already in US, Australia and Italy and launch in May in the UK.
+There is a commercial product named ‘ProLon’ available already in US, UK, Australia and an expanding list of other Countries.
 ProLon is a package of soups, snack bars, crackers and drinks that can be consumed over 5 days in order to follow the FMD as designed by the researchers.
 I do not believe that use of ProLon is necessary to perform FMD safely and effectively however as ultimately, it consists of fairly conventional food, supplements and tea.

 Why follow the Fasting Mimicking Diet?